free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/huang-xueqin-journalist.md

 For Huang Xueqin, staying sensitive to pain and anger makes her a better journalist in this absurd time.

-> “哪有记者不发声”
-> How could a journalist keep silent
+## How could a journalist keep silent

 After being released on bail, Huang Xueqin had nightmares once a while.
 Once she dreamed that she was put in prison again.
 There was a tyrant in her dream.
 For some reason this tyrant was angry and wanted to cook the prisoners to eat, but he felt prisoners was too humble, so he cooked a minister instead.
 When he ate the finger he found there was a ring left on it.
 The tyrant was furious and wanted to continue eating people.
 Xueqin was shocked and angry in her dream that she wanted to denounce the tyrant, but her family muffled her mouth and said ‘Since it's not you who are being eaten, please don't worry about it, keep silence’.
 Xueqin woke up from the dream and thought of those citizen journalists who were disappeared including Zhang Zhan, Chen Qiushi and Li Zehua.